-Attachment 1

-Parking Prohibition - Sanday Place, Warwick.
+Attachment 1 Parking Prohibition - Sanday Place, Warwick.

 That Council AMENDS the City of Joondalup Parking Scheme in accordance with Clause 33 of the City's Parking Local Law (1998) by the installation of a "PARKING - 15 minutes" carriageway or verge along the east side of Sanday Place, Warwick.
-The proposed hours of restriction will be from 7:30am - 4:00pm Monday to Friday as shown in Attachment 1 to this Report.
+The proposed hours of restriction will be from 7:30am - 4:00pm Monday to Friday as shown in Attachment 1 to Report CJ149-08/07.